-To take advantage of this relief, plan sponsors must amend their plan by the end of the plan year for which the maximum carryover is revised.
-For example, an employer with a calendar year plan that wishes to apply the increased carryover maximum in 2020 must adopt a plan amendment by December 31, 2020.
-However, if a plan document incorporates a maximum carryover amount by reference to the Code, rather than stating a fixed amount, no amendment is necessary.
+To take advantage of this relief, plan sponsors generally must amend their plan by the end of the plan year for which the maximum carryover is revised.
+For example, an employer with a calendar year plan that wishes to apply the increased carryover maximum in 2022 must adopt a plan amendment by December 31, 2022.
+However, for the 2020 plan year, employers have until December 31, 2021 to adopt an amendment.
+If a plan document incorporates a maximum carryover amount by reference to the Code, rather than stating a fixed amount, no amendment is necessary.

 If you would like to implement any of these changes for your participants, or if you have questions about how they may impact your plan, please contact Thompson Coburn’s Employee Benefit attorneys for guidance.

 Click here to subscribe to News & Insights from Thompson Coburn LLP related to our practices as well as the latest on COVID-19 issues.